-

 1. Download and Install Audacity

-- Open Audacity and ensure it runs properly.
+- After installation, open Audacity to make sure it runs properly.

 4. Test Your Audio Input